EU mulls legal action against Britain over plan to break Brexit deal

 Former British leaders Theresa May and John Major scolded Johnson for considering an explicit, intentional breach of international law.

-“If we lose our reputation for honoring the promises we make, we will have lost something beyond price that may never be regained,” Major said.
+“If we lose our reputation for honouring the promises we make, we will have lost something beyond price that may never be regained,” Major said.

 European diplomats said Britain was playing a game of Brexit “chicken”, threatening to wreck the process and challenging Brussels to change course.
 Some fear Johnson may view a no-deal exit as a useful distraction from the pandemic.